-- Log in to the Fastly web interface and click the \\Account\\ link from the [user menu](/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
+- Log in to the Fastly web interface and click the Account link from the user menu (/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
 Your account information appears. - 2.
-Scroll down to the Users area and search for the name of the user to delete. - 3.
+Click the User management link. - 3.
+Scroll down to the Users area and search for the name of the user to delete. - 4.
 Click the gear icon to the right of the user to be deleted, and then select Delete from the menu that appears.
-A confirmation window appears. - 4.
+A confirmation window appears. - 5.
 Click Confirm and delete.

-10 NOTE: You can't delete a user who has active API tokens associated with their account.
-You must revoke the user's API tokens (/api/auth#deleting-a-user-with-active-tokens) before deleting the user.
+19 NOTE: You can't delete a user who has active API tokens associated with their account.
+You must revoke the user's API tokens (/guides/account-management-and-security/using-api-tokens#deleting-api-tokens) before deleting the user.